 Ask them what they usually notice online.
 For example, links, banner ads, search boxes, pop-ups, explicit content, or email advertising.
 Discuss what is out there and the purpose these different elements serve.
 This will help prepare your kids to discern what is okay to click on and what to ignore.

 Have a judgement-free conversation about what your kids do or see on the internet.
 Learn about different scenarios they may be confronted with and discuss their experiences.
 Then, see where you can provide guidance to help them make safer decisions.
 Explain to them the importance of not leaving their devices at school open for anyone else to use and to keep a passcode lock on their phones or iPads to protect their information and personal photos.

 Address the act of giving away information.
 We are often asked to share some personal data in exchange for access online.
 This could range from an email address to a credit card number.
 This is an especially difficult time for our teens to navigate and have open and frank discussions with your kids about the pitfalls of sharing photos which could either compromise their safety or cyber bully someone else.

 Decide what information you feel comfortable letting your child share and come up with general guidelines together.
 Is it okay to put in an email address to sign up for a game?
 Should they check in with you before entering in a home address or phone number?

 Do you want your child to use their real name on the internet?
 Maybe you want to decide on a fun nickname together that can be used for services and accounts they create.
-If to do this, remember to explain why—that it is important to be aware of any identity information you chose to share online.
+If you do this, remember to explain why—that it is important to be aware of any identity information you chose to share online.